SoloAk21/portfolio/README.md

 # Portfolio Website

-Welcome to my portfolio website!
-This project showcases my skills, projects, and experiences in web development.
-Built using React and Vite, it features a modern, responsive design that adapts to both desktop and mobile devices.
+Welcome to this simple portfolio website!
+This project showcases sample skills, projects, and experiences in web development.
+Built using React and Vite, it features a modern(minimalistic), responsive design that adapts to both desktop and mobile devices.

 ## Table of Contents